 At Gleeson, our mission is to build affordable, quality homes, with our homes typically sold at 20% below the average market price.
-We even have homes available for just £97,995, or £50,998 with Home Reach part buy- part rent, meaning with Gleeson you get a stunning brand-new home for a fraction of the price you’ll find elsewhere.
+We even have homes available for just £100,000, or £50,998 with Home Reach part buy- part rent, meaning with Gleeson you get a stunning brand new home for a fraction of the price you’ll find elsewhere.

-We have many schemes to help you purchase your beautiful new home, with Help to Buy and Home Reach being just two of the most popular.
+We have many schemes to help you purchase your beautiful new home.
 However, we know along the way it’s easy to be baffled by home buying jargon, especially if you are a first-time buyer.
 So, we've put together a glossary of home buying terms, to help you navigate your way through your home buying journey, helping you own it.

 Buildings insurance - You’ll need to purchase buildings insurance on your new home.
 This will cover you in very rare circumstances such as a major fire, where you would need to rebuild some of or all of your home.

 Build stage – this is how far along your home is.
 We have 21 build stages, ranging from when we put the first slabs and groundwork in, all the way to adding the finishing touches like plaster and paint.

 CML, The Council of Mortgage Lenders – An industry body which regulates mortgage lenders and banks, they give us the certificate that we need to confirm that our warranty provider deems the property habitable, without this, we’re unable to proceed.

 Completion date / legally completed – The most exciting day of all!
 Your completion date marks the end of the legal transaction with all money and legal documents officially being tied up.
 From this day you are able to move into your beautiful new home and our sales executives will organise handing over your keys.

 Contract - A formal agreement between you as the buyer and Gleeson as the seller, prepared by your solicitor, this states the terms and conditions of the home sale.